 Investigate changing views of the universe, as well as student misconceptions of cosmology.
 This National Air and Space Museum workshop is for teachers of grades 5–8 or 9–12.
 Call 202.633.2540.

 Exploring the Planets

 Study the tools of planetary research and analyze the images and data they provide.
 This National Air and Space Museum workshop is for teachers of grades 3–5 or 6–9.
 Call 202.633.2540.

 The center, located in Cambridge, Massachusetts, combines the research facilities of the Harvard College Observatory and the Smithsonian Astrophysical Observatory to study the physical processes that determine the nature and evolution of the universe.
 It offers K-12 professional development programs and resources developed by its Science Education Department.
 In association with the Annenberg Channel, it offers broadcast-related workshops.

 Explore the interactive devices in the National Air and Space Museum’s How Things Fly gallery, study aircraft in the museum that illustrate the technology of flight, and learn to address these topics in the classroom.
 Designed for teachers of grades 6–10.
 Call 202.633.2540.

 Smithsonian Science Education Center Programs

-Inquiry-based sessions, tailored to meet each teacher's needs, draw conceptual connections among science disciplines.
-Smithsonian Science Education Academies for Teachers help secondary teachers improve content knowledge and pedagogical skills in the life and earth sciences.
-Call 202.633.2970 or e-mail email@example.com.
-The Center also helps school districts implement an inquiry-based program.
-Call 202.633.2986.
+Inquiry-based sessions draw conceptual connections among science disciplines.
+Smithsonian Science Education Academies for Teachers (SSEATs) help K-12 teachers improve content knowledge and pedagogical skills in the life and earth sciences with behind-the-scenes experiences at Smithsonian museum and research facilities.
+Call 202.633.2973 or e-mail firstname.lastname@example.org.

 Problem Solving with the Wright Brothers